Skip to content

 N-DMS

-No one is able to be enslaved to two masters, for either he will hate the One and will agape-love the other one, or he will hold anti of one,18 and he will think down of the other one.
-Yourselves are not are able to be enslaved to God and Buried Treasure.19
+No one is able to be enslaved to two masters, for either he will hate the One and will agape-love the other, or he will hold anti of one,18 and he will think down of the Other.
+You are not able to serve a god and a mammona.19

 LITV Translation: